Aoba Castle: History

 The location of Aoba Castle, a small hill called Mount Aoba, was the site of a fortified residence of a branch of the Shimazu clan, the nominal kokushi of Mutsu Province from the early Kamakura period.
 In the Muromachi period, it was controlled by the jizamurai Kokubun clan, which was in turn destroyed by the Date clan.

 Following the Battle of Sekigahara in 1601, the area was visited by Tokugawa Ieyasu, who renamed Mount Aoba "Sendai".
 The first daimyō of Sendai domain, Date Masamune, began construction of the castle with the inner bailey and san-no-maru bailey at the base of the hill.
 Work on the castle, including the san-no-maru bailey and numerous gates, was completed by Date Tadamune in 1637.

 After completion, the castle served as the headquarters of the Date clan and administrative center of Mutsu Province under the Tokugawa shogunate.

 The castle was destroyed repeatedly by earthquakes and fires, notably in 1616, 1648, 1668, and 1710.
 More than six major earthquakes occurred between 1710 and 1868, but there is no record of major damage.

 During the Bakumatsu period, the castle was one of the nerve centers of the Ōuetsu Reppan Dōmei during the Boshin War, as Date Yoshikuni was leader of the pro-Tokugawa alliance.
-Taken over by the Meiji government in the aftermath of Sendai's surrender, it was partially dismantled in the 1870s, and the grounds were given over to the Imperial Japanese Army, who used it as the base for the Sendai Garrison (later the IJA 2nd Division).
+Taken over by the Meiji government in the aftermath of Sendai's surrender, it was partially dismantled in the 1870s, and the grounds were given over to the Imperial Japanese Army, which used it as the base for the Sendai Garrison (later the IJA 2nd Division).
 A large fire in 1882 destroyed many of the remaining structures of the castle.

 In 1902, a Shinto Gokoku shrine (護国神社, Gokoku-jinja) honoring the war dead was established.
 In 1931, two of the few remaining structures of the castle, the omotemon gate and the wakiyagura tower, were designated as National Treasures by the Japanese government.
 However, these structures and all else in the castle were destroyed completely on 10 July 1945 by the United States during the Bombing of Sendai during World War II.

-During the occupation of Japan, the castle site came under the control of the United States Army, which razed any remaining Edo period-structures.
+During the occupation of Japan, the castle site came under the control of the United States Army, which razed any remaining Edo-period structures.
 It was returned to Japan in 1957.
 In 1961, the Sendai City Museum was built on the site of the san-no-maru enclosure.
 Over the following decades, the stone base, a few walls, and some wooden structures have been rebuilt to increase the tourist potential of the site, and in 2006, Aoba Castle was designated one of the 100 Fine Castles of Japan.